THE EVENT PLANNER

-Bridal Party Responsibilities
+Wedding Party Responsibilities

-What are the main bridal party responsibilities?
+What are the main wedding party responsibilities?

-However, it’s important to remember that every person and every wedding is different, so there’s no such thing as an all-encompassing list of bridal party responsibilities.
+However, it’s important to remember that every person and every wedding is different, so there’s no such thing as an all-encompassing list of wedding party responsibilities.
 It varies from person to person and wedding to wedding.
 But as long as you use the below information as a guideline and a starting point, you can be confident knowing what you can ask them for help with.
-So without further ado, here are the bridal party roles, what their jobs and duties are, and some tips for how to choose the best possible people for each.
+So without further ado, here are the wedding party roles, what their jobs and duties are, and some tips for how to choose the best possible people for each.

 Responsibilities of the maid/matron of honor